 Think of the moderator as someone who is directing traffic.
 This is the person who will give the floor to speakers, notice when hands are raised, and so on.
-Usually, this role is taken by the person overall responsible for the meeting process.
+Usually, this role is taken by the facilitator or the person responsible for the overall meeting process.

 This is the person assigned with taking notes from the meeting and sharing them afterward.
 It’s a good role to rotate and requires good listening skills and a knack for summarizing.
 Below you can find more tips on minute-taking.